|

 Where's Calverton? (a.k.a.
 Where did Lassie take place?)

-It's very difficult to pick out where in the United States Lassie was presumed to take place, and that was probably deliberate: so that people could imagine she was in their own backyards.
+It's very difficult to pick out where in the United States the farm episodes Lassie was presumed to take place, and that was probably deliberate: so that people could imagine she was in their own backyards.
+An early description of the series talks about "the adventures of a boy and his dog on a small Midwestern farm."
 All the Jeff episodes and the early Timmy stories feature a mixed-range type area with fields broken by stands of trees, including the infamous woods near the farm.
 Later episodes used a network of outcropping rocks ("Deadly Goats," for example, "The Rescue," "The Black Sheep," etc.) that look nothing like the earlier landscape, much more western.

 Even the radio stations mentioned give us no clues.
 In general, radio stations with call letters beginning with "W" are located east of the Mississippi, radio stations with call letters beginning with "K" are located west of the Mississippi (although there are exceptions before this practice was standardized, such as Pittsburgh's KDKA).
 Radio stations with both "W" call letters and "K" call letters are mentioned on the series.